paulczar/kubernetes-cookbook/gcp/gce-ingress/README.md

   # a common prefix for your nodes, probably `vm-` but check
   # in the google cloud console.
   nodeInstancePrefix: vm-
-  # a common tag for your worker nodes, put the clusters UUID
+  # a common tag for your worker nodes, the following is what
+  # you would use for PKS (using the clusters UUID).
   # which you can get from the pks CLI.
   nodeTags: service-instance-<pks cluster UUID>-worker